Dowry is the wealth or possessions

 Xiang Biao, Xiang Biao is at the COMPAS-Centre on Migration, Policy and Society.

-the migration system of Indian information technology (IT) professionals from 2000 to 2001, the
+migration system of Indian information technology professionals from 2000 to 2001, the

-article suggests that the gender relations prevalent in Andhra Pradesh,

-particularly the institution of
+article suggests that the gender relations prevalent in Andhra Pradesh, the institution of

 dowry, have been critical in producing a cheap and flexible labour force.
 In turn, the

-emergence of a group of mobile IT professionals contributes to the
+emergence of a group of mobile information technology professionals contributes to the

-increase of dowry, with disturbing consequences for those underprivileged and seemingly unconcerned with the
+increase of dowry, with disturbing consequences for those underprivileged and seemingly

 The Expanding Dimensions of Dowry